← Back to Reviews | Development

 How It Works

-1. The shim (mcpsnoop -- <server-command>) — A transparent wrapper your AI client spawns.
-It forwards bytes verbatim between client and server while shipping a copy of each frame to the hub.
+1. Transparent shim (mcpsnoop -- <server>): Wrap your MCP server command.
+The shim forwards bytes verbatim between client and server while shipping a copy of every frame to the hub.

 {